shawnohare/conf-archive/README.md

 # Introduction

+Simplicity and speed take precedence over the elaborate and general-purpose.

-These config files are organized to take advantage of the symlink farm manager system GNU `stow`.
-Config files are generally organized topically, and the structure of each directory mirrors what it should look like when it the entire contents are symlinked into the appropriate target, usually `$HOME`.
+The configuration files are organized to take advantage of a basic, fast symlink farm manager similar to `stow`.
+For example, the tree structure of `home` is symlinked to `$HOME`, except that directories are actually created so that app data files do not unexpectedly appear in this repository.

-We prefer a BSD-like user home directory structure that also services applications utilizing the XDG conventions.

-In order to maintain a measure of robustness to change, some steps that could be automated are specifically made manual.
-It is our experience that automatation maintenance costs increase hyper-linearly with volatility.

-# Installation

-Some manual initialization leads to less headaches.
+Generally, the files organization is inspired by BSD and the XDG spec.

-## Initialization
+# Manual Initialization

 Some basic system tools are necessary before running the config install script.
 These are: `curl`, `git`, `bzip`.

-### macos
+## macos

 All the tools above can be installed via: